51Degrees/specifications/stylistic-conventions.md

 # Stylistic Conventions

+This document contains some notes on stylistic conventions to be observed in the specification, and doesn't for part of the specification.

+## Voice.

+51Degrees style guide says to adopt a friendly personal tone however this is a formal specification, so write in third person.

-Write in third person.
-The 51Degrees implementation etc.
+- The 51Degrees implementation rather than "our"
-It is recommended rather than we recommend.
+- It is recommended rather than we recommend.

 ## Spelling

-US English
+- use US English spelling

-C# this should be spelled in uppercase

-metadata all one word

-website all one word

-start-up - as in "does x on start-up"

-on-premise
+- possibly hyphenated terms, render as follows:
+    - "start-up"
+    - "metadata"
+    - "website"
+    - "callback"

 remote server - not cloud or remote service
-JSON uppercase

 ## Capitalization

+- JSON
+- DLL
+- C#

 Defined Terms:

+Defined Terms are Capitalized.

 - Pipeline
 - Flow Element
 - Flow Data
+- Element Data
-- Engine and all specializations of Engines e.g.
+- Engine
-  Aspect Engine,
+- Aspect Engine
-  Cloud Aspect Engine,
+- Cloud Aspect Engine
-  Cloud Request Engine, On-premise Engine, Cloud Engine
+- Cloud Request Engine
+- On-premise Engine
+- Cloud Engine
+- Sequence Element
+- Set Headers Element
+- Device Detection
 - Evidence
 - Property
-- Element Data
+- Properties
 - Flow Data
 - Resource Key
 - Aspect

-Defined Terms are Capitalized.

 Where defined terms are introduced, in Conceptual overview and introductory material, they are **emboldened** on first occurrence.